oetiker/znapzend/README.md

 ./configure --prefix=/opt/znapzend-0.19.2
 ```

 If configure finds anything noteworthy, it will tell you about it.
-If any
-perl modules are found to be missing, they get installed locally into the znapzend
+If any perl modules are found to be missing, they get installed locally into
-installation.
-Your perl installation will not get modified!
+the znapzend installation.
+Your system perl installation will not be modified!

 ```sh
 make
 make install
 ```

-Optionally (but recommended) put symbolic links to the installed binaries in the
+Optionally (but recommended) put symbolic links to the installed binaries
-system PATH.
+in the system PATH.

 ```sh
 for x in /opt/znapzend-0.19.2/bin/*; do ln -s $x /usr/local/bin; done